juniorsundarCasual/TGT/vault/volume-5.chapter-368.md

 id: oc5xu3c8gs9f52owjsh2rw4
 title: Chapter 368 - The Debate (Constructive Segment)
 desc: ''
-updated: 1693471883703
+updated: 1695221044267
 created: 1693165917485
 ---

 The hall was silent, as Kevan fumbled with the sheet in his hands.
-He gazed around, his palms were sweaty, even more that usual because standing in front of a large crowd with a written note in hand was igniting his trauma.
+He gazed around, his palms were sweaty, even more than usual because standing in front of a large crowd with a written note in hand was igniting his trauma.
 He looked towards his teammates and then his opponents, both of them had faces as pale as the clouds in the sky.
 They were also reliving the same shared trauma all over again.
 His eyes then met the Sect Leader's, and a series of juxtaposition emotions travelled down his spine.
 First, there was a fearful chill that rattled him, drawn from the experience of being reprimanded and punished.
 But then, the Leader's encouraging smile quenched that and showered him with confidence.

 Kevan shook away his apprehension and approached the podium.
-He cleared his throat loudly and orated the text in a measured pace.
+He cleared his throat loudly and orated the text at a measured pace.
 "Ladies and gentlemen, esteemed adjudicators, and fellow debaters, we proudly stand before you to advocate for Definition 1 as the most fitting characterization of the Mana Unit.
 This definition, which ties mana to the energy required for controlled temperature alteration using the |Firestarter| spell, establishes a precise and reproducible framework.
 The definition of a standardised unit of measurement is clarity, consistency and reproducibility, which is what makes it scientifically sound.
-Our method is all the above.
+Our method is all of the above.
 This approach embodies scientific rigour while highlighting the tangible outcomes of magical endeavours, leading to a comprehensive understanding of a unit of mana."

 After finishing, Kevan hurriedly folded the sheet and stepped aside from the podium.
 By this time the Sect Leader assumed the position on the podium.

 "With the first constructive statement from the team supporting Definition 1, we now have a three-minute cross-examination period.
 Krane-" he said while gesturing at the boy to take over.
 Krane sprang up from his seat behind his team's bench and locked gazes with Kevan at the podium.

-"By severely limiting the conditions necessary to define the Mana Unit, are you not hindering the ability for someone else to replicate the experiment?"
+"By severely limiting the conditions necessary to define the Mana Unit, are you not hindering the ability of someone else to replicate the experiment?"

 Kevan let out an inaudible snarl and snapped back, "It is by ensuring that the conditions of the experiment are highly controlled, that we are able to establish a repeatable and consistent definition of the Mana Unit.
 By making it so severely strict, we are limiting the possibilities of deviance and errors that cause the interpretation to dally from what it was intended to be."

-"That's just a cop out!"
+"That's just a cop-out!"
 Krane retorted in disbelief.
 "No matter where you start from, you should be able to end up in the same location as long as the principles are the same.
 What you've basically done is state that the only way to get to the end goal is by walking down this extremely specific path I've laid out for you.
 That isn't scientific."

 "Are you kidding-" Kevan started, but he was interrupted by the Sect Leader who jumped between the two and said, "And that brings an end to the cross-examination time.
 We will now on to team one's negative."

 Kevan returned to his seat as Luce took his place on the podium.
 She gave the other team a sharp glare before opening up her sheet and reading her bit, "Respected adjudicators and fellow participants, we challenge Definition 1's exclusivity and rigidity.
 Magic is in and of itself an intricate tapestry.
-We believe it is counterintuitive to define such a dynamic and fluid concept in a rigid manner as it can alienate many of its applications.
-We believe that buy and large, the conservation of mass and energy are a sufficiently strict yet accessible rule to define a single unit of mana.
+We believe it is counterintuitive to define such a dynamic and fluid concept rigidly as it can alienate many of its applications.
+We believe that by and large, the conservation of mass and energy is a sufficiently strict yet accessible rule to define a single unit of mana.
 It is trivial to establish STP, and so is the ability to cast a |Water Spout| spell.
-We believe our Definition 2 is clear and concise, and is superior as it is accessible by just about any mage without having to rely on complicated mechanisms, equipment and set-ups."
+We believe our Definition 2 is clear and concise and is superior as it is accessible by just about any mage without having to rely on complicated mechanisms, equipment and set-ups."

 Sect Leader Larks returned to the podium and gestured for Kevan to take over for the cross-examination.